D&D 5e: Divine Sense 5e Guide

 For Clerics, there is a spell called “Detect Evil and Good” that they can use.
 This spell lets the caster know if there are any Aberrations, Celestials, Elementals, Feys, Fiends, or Undead creatures within thirty feet of them and where they are.

-Read Also: Enhance Ability 5e D&D Guide
+Read Also: Chill Touch 5e D&D Guide

 As with Divine Sense, they can tell if a place within thirty feet of them has been magically consecrated or desecrated.